 Belt Drive Turntable

 There is much contention among vinyl record collectors and enthusiasts as to the relevance of a belt drive turntable in this modern age of electronic means.
-Many would be tempted to err on the side of the modern, though with such an antiquated format of listening to music this seems a little backwards.
+Many would be tempted to err on the side of the modern, though, with such an antiquated format of listening to music, this seems a little backward.

 The rubber belt drive thus absorbs the shock of these outside factors, preventing as best it can the transmission of the extraneous vibrations to the spinning of the turntable platter, reducing the occurrence of skipping caused by said vibrations.

 More modern models of the turntable, on the other hand, use a similar internal mechanism, though one that altogether negates the rubber belt, which some consider simply too antiquated for their needs.
 So, instead of a rubber belt acting as the intermediary between the motor and the spinning of the turntable platter, the motor is, in the case of direct drive turntables, connected directly to the platter itself.

 This has various benefits in contrast to the belt drive turntable.
 A central pull of using a direct drive turntable instead of a belt drive turntable is the fact that the former has far more accurate control over the speed of the turntable; speeds will be more consistent for the platter though with the obvious downside of added vibrations, what with the lack of a rubber belt to absorb the shocks.